mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Participant:
 : An agent that uses this protocol to establish shared cryptographic state with other participants.
 A participant is defined by the cryptographic keys it holds.
 An application may use one participant per device (keeping keys local to each device) or sync keys among a user's devices so that each user appears as a single participant.

 Group:
 : A collection of participants with shared cryptographic state.

 Member:
 : A participant that is included in the shared state of a group, and has access to the group's secrets.

 Initialization Key:
 : A short-lived Diffie-Hellman key pair used to introduce a new member to a group.
-Initialization keys can be published for both indidvidual participants (UserInitKey) and groups (GroupInitKey).
+Initialization keys can be published for both individual participants (UserInitKey) and groups (GroupInitKey).

 Leaf Key:
 : A short-lived Diffie-Hellman key pair that represents a group member's contribution to the group secret, so called because the participants leaf keys are the leaves in the group's ratchet tree.

 Identity Key:
 : A long-lived signing key pair used to authenticate the sender of a message.

 Terminology specific to tree computations is described in
 {{binary-trees}}.